luca-iachini/fluxcd-demo/README.md

 ## Install

-Execute all the scripts in te fluxcd folder:
+Execute all the scripts in the fluxcd folder:

 - `1-docker-registry.sh` add a local registry
 - `2-install-flux.sh` add flux controllers to kubernetes